TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

          (table name)

    Description
-         Means that the relation to the records of "foreign\_table" / "neg\_foreign\_table" is done with a M-M relation with a third "join" table.
+         Means that the relation to the records of :ref:`foreign_table <columns-select-properties-foreign-table>` / :ref:`neg_foreign_table <columns-select-properties-neg-foreign-table>`
+         is done with a M-M relation with a third "join" table.

          That table has three columns as a minimum: